 What is a snooker in Snooker?
-If you are slightly unfamiliar with the cue sport named Snooker, this might sound like an odd question to ask.
+If you are slightly unfamiliar with Snooker, this might sound like an odd question to ask.
 Haven’t I just repeated the word snooker in the same question?

 Well, yes, but as you will learn this makes perfect sense.

-But If you are looking for a short answer, a snooker in Snooker is a term used when you place your opponent into a position where they don’t have a direct line of sight on their object ball
+a snooker in Snooker is a term used when you place your opponent into a position where they don’t have a direct line of sight on their object ball, thereby snookering your opponent.

 There is much more to it than this, but that’s the basic answer to what is a snooker in Snooker.